A Brief Overview of English Grammar

 -ure: picture, treasure.

-Still, the most reliable way to recognize a noun is by the word order and the immediate surrounding in the sentence.
-For example, the phrases "a book, a new book, his book, the book, the book has, the books have" show that the words "book, books" are nouns.
+The most reliable way to identify a noun is by its function in the sentence (subject, object) and by the word order and immediate surrounding.
+For example, the phrases "a book, a new book, his books; this book is interesting; the books are on the table; he likes these books" show that the words "book, books" are nouns.

 ARTICLES

 There are two articles in English: the definite article "the" and the indefinite article "a/an".
-The article shows whether the noun before which it stands is specific (the book, the books) or some / any (a book).
-(The use of articles is described in the files English Articles in the section Grammar.)
+The article indicates whether the noun before which it stands is specific (the book, the books) or some / any / one of (e.g., a book).
+(See Articles Foreword and the other materials on articles in the section Grammar.)

 ADJECTIVES

 Adjectives don't have any means to show gender, number, or case.
 Adjectives form two degrees of comparison.
-One-syllable adjectives (and some two-syllable adjectives) form the comparative and superlative degrees by adding the suffixes "er, est".
-Adjectives consisting of three or more syllables (and many adjectives of two syllables) form degrees of comparison with the help of "more, the most".
+One-syllable adjectives (and certain two-syllable adjectives) form the comparative and superlative degrees by adding the suffixes "er, est".
+Adjectives consisting of three or more syllables (and many adjectives of two syllables) form degrees of comparison with the help of "more, most".
+(See Degrees of Comparison in the section Miscellany.)

 big – bigger – the biggest;